 Pastor Yates then pointed us to the verse in Luke 2:14:

-Glory to God in the highest, and on earth peace among those with whom he is pleased!
+Glory to God in the highest, And on earth peace among men with whom He is pleased.
+(NASB)

 And then to the hymn, Hark the Herald Angels Sing:

 Hark!
 The herald angels sing,

 “Glory to the newborn King;

 The peace that Paul refers to is the peace of “God and sinners reconciled.”
 What joyful news this is!
 As the country preacher once said, “God ain’t mad no more!”

 This was such a timely reminder for me.
 I had had a particularly difficult week, and not just the disappointing election results.
 In troubled times, it is easy to despair.
 But when we remember that God, through the work of Christ, has defeated sin and death and has reconciled us to Himself, we can lift our eyes and rejoice.
 When we remember that God is still at work, in the world and in our lives sanctifying us, we can be at peace.
 Because we are at peace with God, we can be at peace in our lives.
 What better news is there?

 In our culture, it’s in vogue to treat this glorious gospel message with disdain, and not just outside the church.
 Plenty of scholars, theologians, and pastors will say that it’s wrong to focus on the salvation of God’s people.
 As Peter Enns has said, “The gospel is not about how you get saved.”
 They say we’re missing the big picture of the work that God is doing to redeem the cosmos.
 As Dr. Tim Keller has said:

 The whole purpose of salvation is to cleanse and purify this material world. … [T]he whole purpose of salvation is to make this world a great place. … God sees this world as not a temporary means to an end of salvation, but actually salvation is a temporary means to an end – to the renewal of creation.
 Saving souls is a means to an end of cultural renewal.